AdaCore/spark2014/lrm/source/subprograms.rst

 contract expressions (introduced by Pre'Class and Post'Class), if any, are in |SPARK|.

 .. todo:: Think about Pre'Class and Post'Class.
-Target: D2.
+          To be completed in the Milestone 3 version of this document.

 Subprogram Contracts
 ~~~~~~~~~~~~~~~~~~~~